-Decide at which URL you’d like to run the app.
+Decide at which hostname you’d like to run the App.
 In this example, we’ll use host * and run Wordpress at relative path /blog.
 By specifying *, meaning “any”, you have the most choices for which URL will work in your browser to access your new Wordpress installation:

 you can use the IP address of your UBOS device.
 For example, if the IP address is 192.168.1.10, Wordpress will be reachable at http://192.168.1.10/blog/

-UBOS devices (not containers or cloud) use mDNS to advertise themselves on the local network.
+UBOS physical devices like PCs and Raspberry Pis (not containers or cloud) use mDNS to advertise themselves on the local network.
 The name depends on the type of device: